yjy-97/SFENet/Readme.md

 SFENet: A Shapelet-Based Facial Expression Interpretability Model for Depression Recognition

 ## Open-Source Release
-The complete EmcNet code will be made open-source during the manuscript revision process.
+The complete EmcNet code will be made open-source.
 Stay tuned for updates!

+## Supplementary Material
+Please refer to the Supplementary Material for the additional contents of the manuscript.